sbslee/fuc/docs/cli.rst

                           [--cols TEXT [TEXT ...]] [--names TEXT [TEXT ...]] maf

    This command will convert a MAF file to a VCF file.
-It essentially wraps the 'pymaf.MafFrame.to_vcf' method from the fuc API.

    In order to handle INDELs the command makes use of a reference assembly (i.e. FASTA file).
 If SNVs are your only concern, then you do not need a FASTA file and can just use the '--ignore_indels' flag.

    If you are going to provide a FASTA file, please make sure to select the appropriate one (e.g. one that matches the genome assembly).
-For example, if your MAF file is in hg19/GRCh37, use the 'hs37d5.fa' file which can be freely downloaded from the 1000 Genomes Project.
-For more details on the conversion algorithm, please visit the 'pymaf.MafFrame.to_vcf' method's documentation page.

    In addition to basic genotype calls (e.g. '0/1'), you can extract more information from the MAF file by specifying the column(s) that contain additional genotype data of interest with the '--cols' argument.
 If provided, this argument will append the requested data to individual sample genotypes (e.g. '0/1:0.23').

    You can also control how these additional genotype information appear in the FORMAT field (e.g. AF) with the '--names' argument.
 If this argument is not provided, the original column name(s) will be displayed.

    Usage examples:
      $ fuc maf-maf2vcf in.maf --fasta hs37d5.fa > out.vcf
      $ fuc maf-maf2vcf in.maf --ignore_indels > out.vcf
-     $ fuc maf-maf2vcf in.maf --fasta hs37d5.fa \
-         --cols i_TumorVAF_WU --names AF > out.vcf
+     $ fuc maf-maf2vcf in.maf --fasta hs37d5.fa --cols i_TumorVAF_WU --names AF > out.vcf

    Positional arguments:
-     maf                   MAF file
+     maf                   MAF file.

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --fasta PATH          FASTA file (required to include INDELs in the output) --ignore_indels       use this flag to exclude INDELs from the output --cols TEXT [TEXT ...]
+     --fasta PATH          FASTA file (required to include INDELs in the output).
+     --ignore_indels       Use this flag to exclude INDELs from the output.
+     --cols TEXT [TEXT ...]
-                           column(s) in the MAF file
+                           Column(s) in the MAF file.
      --names TEXT [TEXT ...]
-                           name(s) to be displayed in the FORMAT field
+                           Name(s) to be displayed in the FORMAT field.

 maf-oncoplt
 ===========